 Have you ever been to a website before?
 I’m going to go ahead and assume that you have – after all, if you’re reading this then you’re visiting a website right now!
-Whether or not you realize it, you have encountered a Top Level Domain (TLD) every step of the way on your journey across the web.
+Whether or not you realize it, you have encountered a Top-Level Domain (TLD, or domain name extension) every step of the way on your journey across the web.

 But what exactly is a Top Level Domain?
 Before we go over TLDs, let’s first take a look at the structure of a domain name (I know, I know, you just want a definition, but trust me – this will make it easier).

 A domain name is divided into character strings called labels.
 Each label is separated by a period and serves a different purpose.
 Most websites that you see will consist of a Subdomain, Second-Level Domain, and a Top-Level Domain.
 Here’s how an example domain name is structured using these three labels: